Electa-Git/Z-tool/Examples/2L_VSC/README.md

 ![Admittances](../../Doc/pdf_out_2LVSC.png)

 For a detailed stability analysis, we can simply call the different functions defined in [stability.py](./../../Source/ztoolacdc/stability.py):
-- [_nyquist_](./../../Source/ztoolacdc/stability.py#L382) for the application of the Generalized Nyquist Criterion (GNC) to determine system stability
+- [nyquist](./../../Source/ztoolacdc/stability.py#L373) for the application of the Generalized Nyquist Criterion (GNC) to determine system stability
-- [_EVD_](./../../Source/ztoolacdc/stability.py#L648) to reveal the closed-loop oscillatory modes and participating buses via eigenvalue decomposition
+- [EVD](./../../Source/ztoolacdc/stability.py#L665) to reveal the closed-loop oscillatory modes and participating buses via eigenvalue decomposition
-- [_passivity_](./../../Source/ztoolacdc/stability.py#L302) for the computation of the passivity index of the different system matrices
+- [passivity](./../../Source/ztoolacdc/stability.py#L293) for the computation of the passivity index of the different system matrices
-- [small_gain](./../../Source/ztoolacdc/stability.py#L576) for the application of the small-gain theorem.
+- [small_gain](./../../Source/ztoolacdc/stability.py#L593) for the application of the small-gain theorem.

-For convenience and for larger systems which require frame rotations, these functions are run when calling the _stability_analysis_ function.
+For convenience and for larger systems which require additional flexibility, these functions are run when calling the _stability_analysis_ function.
 If only the stability of the system is of interest the calculation of the other metrics can be disabled by setting their corresponding argument to `False`, e.g. when `run_passivity=False`, `run_EVD=False` the function does not calculate the passivity index and the bus PFs, respectively.
 Furthermore, additional result logging can be disabled if desired to minimize data overhead, e.g. `make_plot=False` and `save_results=False`.

 The resulting eigenloci below shows a stable interconnected system, and the eigenvalue decomposition indicates two well-damped oscillatory modes.
 In addition, the passivity analysis points out that this device shows a negative passivitiy index below 48 Hz.